 A narrowboat holiday is superb for families.
 Cot-sides can be provided for very small children on standard berths.
 Simply indicate this on the booking form.

 If you would like to use a travel cot or you are bringing your own to use, please contact the booking office.
 Space is obviously limited and for health and safety reasons we can advise on suitable boats that they can be accomodated on.

 On all our boats freshly laundered bedding is provided for each person on the crew list to the bed layout requested.

 This really is a holiday the whole family can enjoy together.
-We charge £30 for each pet.
+First pet travels free and additional pets are £30 per pet.
 We obviously request that the boat is returned in a clean and tidy condition and reserve the right to refuse pets or charge for any additional cleaning or repairs required as a result of pets being on board during your holiday.

 Fishing is prohibited on British rivers between 15th March and 15th June.
 Fishing is allowed outside these dates and on canals at any time, but a licence is required.
 This is available from any post office with a 1-day, 8-day or annual licence to choose from.
 For reasons of hygiene,we regret that live bait may not be kept on the boat.